Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Get Your Free Genealogy Forms

 What’s the genealogical benefit to having kids’ DNA tested?

 Q: Is there any genealogical value in having kids/grandkids tested?
 (My understanding is that you have to be 18+ to buy a test, but minors can test with a guardian’s permission.)

-When you are searching for clues among your DNA matches that will lead you to discoveries about your ancestors you need two things: DNA, and desire.
-The DNA will reveal the links between you and others who have tested, but as it turns out, that is a minor first step.
-The heavy lifting in this equation is done by lots of hard work, patience, and stick-to-it-iveness.
-Which means only people who really want those answers are going to see this process through until the end.
+When you are searching for clues among your DNA matches that will lead you to discoveries about You’ll need two things when trying to use DNA matches to make discoveries about your ancestors: DNA, and desire.
+The DNA will reveal the links between you and others who have tested.
+But as it turns out, that’s a minor first step.
+You have to do the heavy lifting to see it through to the end, and that requires hard work, patience, and stick-to-it-iveness.

-For the first step, the DNA, your children and grandchildren are completely irrelevant as long as you have been tested.
-Afterall, you have 100% of your DNA, while they only have at best half, in the case of your children, or a mere 25% in the case of your grandchildren.
-That means they will always be worse at finding the DNA matches that we need to help us learn about our ancestors.
+For the first step (DNA), your children and grandchildren are completely irrelevant as long as you have been tested.
+Afterall, you have 100% of your own DNA, while they only have 50% (in the case of children) or a mere 25% (in the case of grandchildren).
+That means their results will always be worse at finding the DNA matches we need to help us learn about our ancestors.

-So, like most things in life, there are pros and cons that need to be weighed, if you are considering testing minors, but if your kids are all grown up, buy them a DNA test, advise them of the potential risks, and if they choose to test, hopefully you will find yourself a new research partner.
+SLike most things in life, there are pros and cons that need to be weighed if you’re considering testing minors.
+But if your kids are all grown up, buy them a DNA test, advise them of the potential risks, and (if they choose to test) hope you’ll find yourself an additional research partner.